 Literacy is believed to have been particularly high in Christian Nubia.
 This is attested by the widespread graffiti found on building walls, rocks, and pottery.1 Moreover, written evidence indicates that multilingualism was very high among the Nubians.
 Documents written in Meroitic, Latin, Coptic, hieratic, Greek, Old Nubian, and Arabic are spread and in large numbers.Greek

-By the time the Nubian kingdoms converted to Christianity in the sixth century, Greek has already replaced Meroitic as the primary written language.
+By the time the Nubian kingdoms converted to Christianity in the sixth century CE, Greek has already replaced Meroitic as the primary written language.
 Greek was evidently the legal language of Old Dongola; 2 administrative and church documents discovered in the town were largely Greek.
 Although Coptic and Arabic were used throughout the kingdoms, Greek was more dominant in Old Dongola and Alwa than in the area of Nobadia in northern Nubia.
 Also, it is worth mentioning that Greek was widespread among the Nubians centuries before the arrival of Christianity in the sixth century.

 Archeological excavations indicate a widespread use of Greek and Coptic in Nubia since the fourth and fifth centuries, if not before.3 Large numbers of documents and text fragments concerning a wide range of subject matters including royal commemorations and diplomatic correspondences have been uncovered from pre-Christian sites.4 Of course the dominance of Hellenistic cultural features in the Christian Nubian kingdoms, including the adoption of Greek as a primary language, did not begin in the sixth century.
 Nonetheless, Christianity did play a major role in solidifying the base of the Roman (Byzantine) culture in Nubia and in establishing Greek as the primary language in the region.